sandesh3568/Care4U-MSVG.github.io/README.md

 ###  ✍️ &nbsp; Current Progress
-We have started making the website using HTML and CSS.
-We have made different sections for providing the information regarding various topics which includes symptoms, treatments, fitness.etc.
-We will also be creating a Tracker using basic JAVA Script and adding it soon.
+we have completed the HTML and CSS part of our project. we have also added the basic Java Script in it for the tracker.
+Some CSS templates are remaining.
+Now, we are going to compile all the pages that have been created.

 ### ⚙️ &nbsp; Ultimate Objective
 Our objective is to raise awareness and to destigmatize menstruation and also to provide a platform where one can track their cycles and learn more about the same, thereby ,have better control over their health and well-being.